Dynamic Quantile Function Models: Bayesian Inference of -DQF Model

 where $\boldsymbol{\theta}$ is the vector of model parameters.
 Let $\boldsymbol{\theta}_{i \in \{1, 2, 3\}} = (\delta_{i}, \psi_{i}, \phi_{i}, \omega_{i}, \alpha_{i}, \beta_{i}, \eta_{i}, \lambda_{i})$, $\boldsymbol{\theta}_{4} = (\delta_{4}, \psi_{4}, \phi_{4}, \gamma^{*}, c, \sigma, \eta_{4}, \lambda_{4}, \iota)$, and $\boldsymbol{\theta}_{\mathrm{c}} = (\vech(\mathbf{R})^{\top}, \nu)$, then $\boldsymbol{\theta} = (\boldsymbol{\theta}_{1} \ddd \boldsymbol{\theta}_{4}, \boldsymbol{\theta}_{\mathrm{c}})$.
 An improper prior is used for $\boldsymbol{\theta}$ over the allowable parameter region.
 Let the indicator function $I_{\mathbb{A}}$ take the value one if $\boldsymbol{\theta}$ is in the allowable region and zero otherwise.
 Specifically,

 where

 The constraints on $\boldsymbol{\theta}_{\mathrm{c}}$ and $\mathbf{R}$ ensure that $\mathbf{R}$ is a valid correlation matrix.
 The prior density, denoted by $p$, can be written as

 This prior is flat on most elements of $\boldsymbol{\theta}$ in $\mathbb{A}$ with the exceptions of $\omega_{1} \ddd \omega_{3}$, $\eta_{1} \ddd \eta_{4}$, $\iota$, and $\nu$.
 The marginal prior for $\omega_{i}$ reduces the upward bias typically observed for this intercept parameter in the conditional variance equation.
-The marginal prior for $\eta_{i}$ behaves similar to a half-Cauchy prior, and is obtained by being flat on $\eta_{i}^{-1}$. \citet{BauwensLubrano1998} shows, using simulation, that the half-Cauchy prior results in a posterior mean closer to the true value than that obtained from an uniform prior.
-The marginal prior for $\iota$ is a half-Cauchy whose scale is $10^{-5}$.
-For identifiability purpose, it is important to keep the mean parameter of the Exponential component of the Apatosaurus distribution close to zero.
+The marginal prior for $\eta_{i}$ behaves similar to a half-Cauchy prior, and is obtained by being flat on $\eta_{i}^{-1}$.
+Using simulation, \citet{BauwensLubrano1998} show that the half-Cauchy prior results in a posterior mean closer to the true value than that obtained from a uniform prior.
+The marginal prior for $\iota$ is a half-Cauchy with scale $10^{-5}$.
+For identifiability purposes, it is important to keep the mean parameter of the Exponential component of the Apatosaurus distribution close to zero.
 Finally, the marginal prior for $\nu$ is the same as that for $\eta_{i}$.
 With the likelihood and prior defined, the kernel of the posterior density, denoted by $\pi$, can be computed as

-\subsection{Adaptive MCMC algorithm}
+\subsection{Adaptive MCMC Algorithm}

 In order to evaluate the various integrals of interest involving the posterior density given by \eqref{eq:posterior}, we generate a sample of points from the posterior distribution using an adaptive Markov Chain Monte Carlo (MCMC) algorithm.
 We first describe the sampling scheme in general, and then discuss the specific steps aimed at improving the mixing of the Markov chain.